English

 Writing at Offmore

 We are so proud of our writing that each month every teacher will chose an impressive piece of writing to be displayed on our Writing Journey display.
+Make sure you take a look when you visit.
+You will be impressed with the writing you will see.

 Success in any curriculum area depends upon good basic writing skills.
 It provides children with an important form of self-expression and creativity as well as making available to them the wealth of the written word.
 Here at Offmore, the children have daily English lessons, that are driven by rich texts, that link in to our exciting and engaging topics.
 They are taught vital skills such as planning their writing, drafting ideas as well as editing and improving what they have written.
 They have the opportunity to write for a number of different audiences and to explore writing lots of different text types such as letters, narratives, instructions and much more.
 Our lessons also encapsulate the teaching of spelling, punctuation and grammar by giving it context.